crypticalfish86/CS50-Assignments/week_1/week_1_notes.md

 printf("%s", answer);

 %s is treated as a "plugin value", the plugin being the variable thats included as the second argument in printf.

+you can chain as many %s's and variables as you want e.g.

+printf("%s %s", firstName, lastName)

+the first %s will be the first name and second will be the last name

+if you want an actual % sign in a string you have to "escape" the % using 2 %'s like so:

+printf("100%%") this will print as "100%"

+there tends to be a space after an if but not after a function:

+data_type main(parameter)
+{

+}

+if (condition)

+this is not a rule its just a general consensus.

+expressing equality in C is done using == assignment is done with one =

+REMEMBER IN C YOU MUST ALWAYS DECLARE THE VARIABLE TYPE

+REMEMBER TO ALWAYS RECOMPILE C CODE AFTER MAKING CHANGES OTHERWISE THE ACTUAL MACHINE CODE WOULD NOT HAVE BEEN UPDATED

+DONT FORGET CHARs REQUIRE SINGLE QUOTES '', strings require double quotes ""

+conditionals:

+&& and
+|| or
+!= not equals
+>greater than
+< less than

+returns a boolean true or false value (in c its 1 or 0)

+When declaring an existing variable you don't need to include the datatype.

+loops

+while(condition)
+{
+    code;
+}

+will continuously execute the code on a loop until condition == false

+for(variable_declaration; condition; variable_modification)
+{
+    code;
+}

+a for loop first allows you to declare a variable e.g. int i = 0; (this only executes once at the beggining of the first loop) then checks the condition of that variable and if it passes then runs one loop of the code, then finally executes the variable modification before checking the condition again and continues to run the loop until the condition == false (or 0 in C)

+if you want a program to execute forever without an exit condition you can use a while loop:

+while(true)
+{
+    code;
+}

+this will eventually take up all your computers rescources so be careful with it